abrandberg/nanoindentation/README.md

     * https://se.mathworks.com/matlabcentral/fileexchange/42679-igor-pro-file-format-ibw-to-matlab-variable
     * https://cran.r-project.org/web/packages/IgorR/

     but I did not attempt to use them.
+I did try the first link and the results were equivalent (although stored differently).

 * The repository has been designed to be possible to run from both MATLAB and Octave.
 Although this is the intention, I do not guarantee that this will always work, as I develop on MATLAB.